Demon Possession Can A Christian Be Demon Possessed?

 Summary: In the 1970s there were conferences where Christians were encouraged to vomit up demons into paper bags.
 In some meetings believers were having chocolate demons, tobacco demons, and the like supposedly cast out of them.
 These excesses came and went fairly quickly, thank the Lord.
 But they brought up a major doctrinal question: can a born-again Christian be possessed by demons — that is, have demons within that need to be cast out?
 I take the position biblically that a Christian cannot be indwelt by a demon that needs to be cast out.
 Let’s look to the Scriptures for clarity on that issue.

 When the incidents above occurred in the 1970s, many leading ministers took a strong stand against the teaching that Christians could need exorcism.
-I was gratified to see the Assemblies of God take a written stand against it, too.
 Unfortunately, some Christians — saints, ministers, and churches as a whole — have accepted this teaching and have chosen to “major” in a ministry of allegedly casting demons out of Christians.

 Let me state strongly right at the outset — Satan and his demons can have a strong, negative influence on Christian believers.
 Otherwise, it would have been meaningless for Paul to write to the Ephesian believers: “Do not give the devil a foothold” (Ephesians 4:27), if there were not at least some Christians doing exactly that.
 The devil is our enemy (1 Peter 5:8).
 Look at just a partial sampling of his evil activities against Christians:

 • Satan tempts Christians (1 Corinthians 7:5).

 • He tries to outwit us (2 Corinthians 2:11).